Basic Anatomy of Stretching the Hip Flexors

 Need more hip and low back mobility?
 Start with Day 1 of our Hip/Low Back Mobility Program for free:

 Basic Anatomy of Stretching the Hip Flexors | Ep.
 106 | Movement Fix Monday

 This week we are returning to our discussion of 'the basic anatomy' series and we are taking a look at the hip flexors, but specifically the psoas and iliacus muscles.

 The hip flexors are all the muscles that flex the hip joint.
 Surprise!

 There are 4: sartorius, rectus femoris, iliacus, and psoas.

 Commonly the psoas and iliacus are termed, together, the iliopsoas. it isn't a separate muscle.
-It's like when people call my wife (Alanna) and myself (Ryan) Rylanna.

 Anyway, muscles that cross multiple joints are interesting to me because you can predispose that muscle to be stretched by getting into certain joint positions.

 For example, if you wanted to stretch the rectus femoris instead of the psoas, you would want to do a lunge stretch with the knee bent.
 Why?
 Because the rectus femoris crosses the knee and the psoas does not.
 You can pre-load the rectus femoris by bending the knee and then go into hip extension.

 If you wanted to get more psoas, you would want to have a less bent knee to slack the rectus femoris and then use the fact that the psoas connects to your lumbar spine to predispose it into a stretch.
 This would be done by side-bending away from your hip that is in extension (so if you were in a lunge position with your right knee on the ground, you'd want to side bend to the left).